ChenGrant/Programming-Notes/README.md

 # Programming-Notes

-Notes for the different programming languages, frameworks, libraries, and tools that I have learned.
+These are the notes for the different programming languages, frameworks, libraries, and tools that I have learned.